Table of contents

 Adventurous hikes in the northern Teno Mountains – circular to special Barranco Itobál and a walk to a rock gate

-This hike, which together with the Masca hike is a large circular hike, cannot be done at the moment because of the closure of the Masca Barranco.
-Nevertheless, part 1 of the hike is possible up to the village of Masca.
+This hike, which is in itself a large circular hike with the Masca hike, cannot be done at the moment because unfortunately there are no boats from Masca to Los Gigantes.
+Nevertheless, part 1 of the hike to the village or to the beach of Masca is possible.
 From there you can either walk back to Santiago del Teide or take the bus.
-Due to the construction of the motorway, the access route to the Gala Saddle is currently not possible on the former path, but you have to bypass the construction site at the construction fence on the right.
+Due to the construction of the motorway, the access route to the Gala Saddle is currently not possible on the former route, but you have to bypass the construction site at the construction fence on the right.

 Tunnel hikes in the Teno Mountains